syncfusion-content/angular-docs/angular/SpellCheck/Customization.md

 The SpellCheck control provide the support (`misspellWordCss`) to display the error word in user defined style.
 By default displaying the error words with the red underline.

-The following code example depicts the way to customize the error word highlight (displaying error word with red color font and lightblue background).
+The following code example depicts the way to customize the error word highlight (displaying error word with red color font and blue background).

 {% highlight html %}